-- 1. Deposit-taking financial institutions, which consist of: (1) commercial banks; (2) retail banks; (3) foreign bank branches; and (4) subsidiaries of foreign banks; - 2.
-Finance companies and credit foncier companies; - 3.
-Foreign bank representatives; - 4.
-Asset management companies and securities companies; - 5.
-Specialized financial institutions, such as the Bank for Agricultural and Agricultural Cooperatives, the Export-Import Bank of Thailand, the Islamic Bank of Thailand, the Secondary Mortgage Corporation, the Small and Medium Enterprise Development Bank of Thailand, the Small Industry Credit Guarantee Corporation, the Government Housing Bank, and the Government Savings Bank; - 6.
-Credit card companies and personal loan companies; and - 7.
-Credit bureaus (at present, only the National Credit Bureau Co., Ltd.).
+- 4. Asset management companies and securities companies; - 5.
+Specialized financial institutions, such as the Bank for Agricultural and Agricultural Cooperatives, the Export-Import Bank of Thailand, the Islamic Bank of Thailand, the Secondary Mortgage Corporation, the Small and Medium Enterprise Development Bank of Thailand, the Small Industry Credit Guarantee Corporation, the Government Housing Bank, and the Government Savings Bank; and - 6.
+Credit card companies and personal loan companies.